 4) CERT levels

 CERT is a continuous score that works in the background.
 However, to make it easier for people to understand, we have broken it down into levels.
-Sellers get a badge on their profile to reveal their CERT level.
+Freelancers gets a badge on their profile to reveal their CERT level.

 - CERT 1: You can get here without earnings by showing you are a promising prospect.

 - CERT 2 & 3: You must have earnings through the site.

 - CERT 4-5: You must have continued earnings, plus a high-quality score.

 - TOP 10: Limited to the top 10 CERT scored for the last 30 days rolling.

 We have created a few posts on the Blog to help the community to put CERT into practical do’s and dont’s here.